7c/mmdbimport/README.md

 $ mmdbimport -i etc/input.ok.json -o output.mmdb
 ```

+this command will check(-c) the json file and build(-o) the mmdb file.
+It will exit with 0 if the json file is valid and the mmdb file is built successfully, otherwise it will exit with 1 and will show the error message.

 ## viewing existing mmdb files
 if you use '-V' flag, it will show all the records in the mmdb file and their metadata.
+You can use '-json' flag to get the output in json format.
+Viewing the mmdb file also validates the records and whole mmdb file.

 ```bash
 $ mmdbimport -v etc/GeoIP2-City-Test.mmdb
 MMDB file: etc/GeoIP2-City-Test.mmdb